ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/4_COMMANDFRAMEWORK.md

 Next, we need to create a class for the drivetrain that inherits from `commands2.SubsystemBase`.
 This class is exactly what it sounds like: a base for subsystems.
 Wow!
 We'll then create an `__init__` function for the subsystem that begins by calling the `__init__` function of `SubsystemBase`.
 We can accomplish this by doing `super().__init__()`, `super()` referring to the parent class.

-The rest of your code initializing the subsystem can just be copied and pasted from your tank drive code.
+The rest of your code initializing the subsystem can just be copied and pasted from your tank drive code, but with your constants added in.
 Here's what it should look like so far:

 ```python
 import wpilib